-Alternative tower structure: innovative sitting techniques that shall mean man-made trees, clock towers, bell steeples, light poles, and similar alternative-design mounting structures that camouflage or conceal the presence of antennas or towers.
+Alternative tower structure: Innovative siting techniques that shall mean man-made trees, clock towers, bell steeples, light poles, and similar alternative-design mounting structures that camouflage or conceal the presence of antennas or towers.

-Antenna: shall mean any exterior apparatus designed for telephonic, radio, television, personal communications services (PCS), pager network, or any other communications through the sending and/or receiving of electromagnetic waves of any bandwidth.
+Antenna: Shall mean any exterior apparatus designed for telephonic, radio, television, personal communications services (PCS), pager network, or any other communications through the sending and/or receiving of electromagnetic waves of any bandwidth.

-Applicant: Shall mean the owner of the property to be excavated or the owner's agents, so designated in writing as part of the excavation application.
+Applicant: Shall mean the owner of the property or the owner's agent, so designated in writing as part of the application.